 Cost Basis Methods: Which Is Right For You?

-It’s hard enough deciding when to sell securities, but now there’s an additional choice to be made—which accounting method you want to be used in calculating shares’ “cost basis,” which is used to determine how much tax you’ll owe if you made a profit.
-Under new rules, unless you specify otherwise, the financial institution handling the sale will use a default method that may leave you at a disadvantage.
-So it’s important that you fully understand your options.
+It's hard enough deciding when to sell securities, but now there's an additional choice to be made—which accounting method you want to be used in calculating shares' "cost basis," which is used to determine how much tax you'll owe if you made a profit.
+Due to recent tax law changes, unless you specify otherwise, the financial institution handling the sale will use a default method that may leave you at a disadvantage.
+So it's important that you fully understand your options.

-Under a 2008 law, the rules are being phased in over three years.
+Under a 2008 law, the rules were phased in over three years.
 Your broker must provide the pertinent cost basis information for federal income tax purposes on the Form 1099-Bs you receive each year.
-The new rules apply to the sale of securities purchased:
+The latest rules apply to the sale of securities purchased:

 - After 2010 for domestic and foreign stocks, American Depository Receipts (ADRs), real estate investment trusts (REITs), and exchange-traded funds (ETFs) that are taxed as corporations;